bellbind/node-v4l2camera/readme.md

     - call re-`config(format)` or re-`start()` in `afterStoped()` callback
 - `cam.capture(afterCaptured)`: Do cache a current captured frame
     - call `cam.toRGB()` in `afterCaptured(true)` callback
+- `cam.frameRaw()`: Get the cached raw frame as Uint8Array
+   (YUYU frame is array of YUYV..., MJPG frame is single JPEG compressed data)
 - `cam.toYUYV()`: Get the cached frame as 8bit int Array of pixels YUYVYUYV...
+   (will be deprecated method)
 - `cam.toRGB()`: Get the cached frame as 8bit int Array of pixels RGBRGB...
+   (will be deprecated method)
 - `cam.device`
 - `cam.width`
 - `cam.height`